Chiltern, Victoria

 Chiltern is a town in Victoria, Australia, in the northeast of the state between Wangaratta and Wodonga, in the Shire of Indigo.
 At the 2021 census, Chiltern had a population of 1,580.
-It was the birthplace of Prime Minister John McEwan.
+It is the birthplace of Prime Minister John McEwen.
 The town is close to the Chiltern-Mount Pilot National Park.
 Chiltern was once on the main road between Melbourne and Sydney but is now bypassed by the Hume Freeway running one kilometre to the south.

 History

 The area around Chiltern is the traditional lands of the Dhudhuroa people.
 The nearby Yeddonba Aboriginal Cultural Site, in the Chiltern-Mt Pilot National Park, includes artworks created by the original inhabitants of the Chiltern area, including one ochre painting thought to represent a Thylacine, an animal now extinct and which has been extinct on mainland Australia for thousands of years.

 The area of Chiltern was on the Wahgunyah cattle run and was known as Black Dog Creek.
 The township, named after the Chiltern Hills in England, was surveyed in 1853 but not established until gold discoveries in 1858-59 during the greater Victorian Gold Rush period.
 The Post Office opened on 1 September 1859.

 The Chiltern Magistrates' Court closed on 1 January 1983, not having been visited by a Magistrate since 1972.

 Many of Chiltern's buildings are classified by the National Trust.
 In 1859, many shop-keepers and miners from around Beechworth and the Ovens Valley districts followed the rush and re-located into Chiltern.

 The Grape Vine Hotel, on the corners of Main Street and Conness Street, boasts the largest grapevine in Australia, planted in 1867.